 Annuity payout rates are determined by the age(s) of the annuitant(s), following the rate schedule recommended by the American Council on Gift Annuities (ACGA).
 Annuitants must be at least 50 years old when payments begin.
 The minimum amount to create a first annuity at Clarkson is $10,000.
 Additional annuities may be created for a minimum of $5,000.
 At the time the annuity is created, income payments may be arranged on a monthly, quarterly, semiannual or annual basis.
 Payments may be made by check or electronic deposit.
 A donor may not add future gifts to an existing annuity, but it is very easy to create another annuity, often at a higher payout rate.
 Gift annuities are most often funded with cash or publicly traded securities held long term (more than one year).
 In special circumstances, real estate may be used to fund a gift annuity.

 Gifts to create gift annuities may count in the Evolution to Excellence fundraising campaign, in your next anniversary reunion, and towards Roundtable annual recognition.
 Contact the Annie Clarkson Society for help related to your unique circumstances.

-Clarkson invests its annuity assets with BNY Mellon Wealth Management.
+Clarkson has invested its annuity assets with BNY Mellon Wealth Management, since 1999.